Identifying Hazards and Communicating Risks

 People tend to focus on the numerator and ignore the denominator.
 A disease that afflicts ten people in a hundred tends to be seen as less common than one that afflicts a hundred people in a thousand.
 When discussing a single risk with a patient it can be helpful to express it in several ways: 10%, or one in ten, or ten in a hundred.
 However, when asking people to compare risks of different outcomes, one should keep the denominator constant.
 It is difficult for most people to understand the difference between one in five risk of one outcome and a 25% risk of another outcome.
 They will find it easier if a 20% risk is compared to a 25% one or if a one in five risk is compared with a one in four risk. - Relative and absolute risk

 Relative risks may be particularly difficult to interpret because people rarely know the context.
 Although hormone replacement therapy doubles the risk of breast cancer, it causes only eight additional cases of breast cancer in 10,000 woman-years.
-For an individual woman, doubling the risk does not greatly increase her absolute risk because the baseline risk is so small, whereas, on a population level, a doubling of the risk may be significant.
-It is advisable to use only absolute risks when communicating with individuals, because proportional changes may often obscure a lack of substantive importance.16 (See Chapter 5 for a discussion of relative and absolute risk).
+For an individual woman, doubling the risk does not greatly increase her absolute risk because the baseline risk is so small.
+But on a population level, a doubling of the risk may be significant.
+It is advisable to use only absolute risks when communicating with individuals, because proportional changes may often obscure a lack of substantive importance.27 (See Chapter 5 for a discussion of relative and absolute risk).

 Patient decision aids